bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 3/Chapter_3_Part_5.md

 - Treasure:
   - The chests scattered around the room are unlocked.
-  - They mostly contain artisan’s outfits, artisan’s tools, and other mundane items.
+  - They mostly contain artisan's outfits, artisan's tools, and other mundane items.
   - A few of the chests belonged to guards.
 These contain:
     - 5 chain shirts,
     - 3 longswords,